nikopj/MATH-GA-2012/hw3/README.md

 Note that we use two `parallel` regions, as in between we want the threads to sync/stop so that we can perform a cumsum over `local_sums` to obtain the proper correction factors.
-Out of curiousity, a second multi-threaded cumsum, `cumsum_omp2`, is given the the program that uses a single `parallel` region.
+Out of curiosity, a second multi-threaded cumsum, `cumsum_omp2`, is given the program that uses a single `parallel` region.
 This is done by using the `barrier` and `single` pragma directives.

-Below we show the timing results for `cumsum` vs. `cumsum_omp` for different number of threads and compilaiton optimiation levels (O0, O1, O2, O3).
+Below we show the timing results for `cumsum` vs. `cumsum_omp` for different number of threads and compilation optimisation levels (O0, O1, O2, O3).
 The program was run on a 4-core, 8-thread intel machine (see hw2 for details).

 | Data        | serial| t=1   | t=2   | t=3   | t=4   | t=5   | t=6   | t=7   | t=8   |